» Contents

 As a specialty, vampire istari are able to learn the occult shadow school

-and the occult unlife school, as they cannot train water or nature schools
+and the occult unlife school, as they cannot train water or nature school

 and also don't have access to the holy-fire based Fireflash spell.